petezh/Modular-Resume/README.md

 #### Resumes

 Here are the versions of my resume and their associated Latex templates.
-They are categorized by general industry (SWE = software engineering, DS = data science, VC = venture capital).
+They are categorized by general industry (SWE = software engineering, DS = data science).
 Folders are helpful for separating different versions, and GitHub lets me easily keep track of all past versions without cluttering up the repo.

 #### Template